aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-swf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XPS to SWF" h2="Export XPS to SWF via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert XPS to SWF within any Java J2SE, J2EE, or J2ME application.
+The conversion process is simple and straightforward, and requires only two steps.

+The first step is to use Aspose.PDF for Java to export the XPS file to PPTX.
+Aspose.PDF for Java is a powerful PDF processing API that allows developers to create, edit, and convert PDF documents.
+It also provides the ability to export XPS to PPTX, making it the perfect choice for this task.

+The second step is to use Aspose.Slides for Java to convert the PPTX file to SWF.
+Aspose.Slides for Java is a powerful PowerPoint Processing API that enables developers to create, edit, and convert PowerPoint presentations.
+It also provides the ability to convert PPTX to SWF, making it the ideal choice for this task.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XPS to SWF within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XPS to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to SWF.
+By using Aspose.Total for Java, developers can quickly and easily convert XPS to SWF within any Java J2SE, J2EE, or J2ME application.
+The two-step process is simple and straightforward, and requires only the use of Aspose.PDF for Java and Aspose.Slides for Java.
+With Aspose.Total for Java, developers can quickly and easily convert XPS to SWF with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}